a-rosenberg/cookbook/recipes/lentil-bolognese.md

 4. Serve over noodles with a few cracks of fresh pepper and some chopped parsley.

 ### notes
 Can use any type of broth.
 Mushroom or chicken broth would be nice.
+Lately I've been adding a stalk of celery (small dice) to the miropoix.